efrigo88/docker-chromadb-lab/README.md

 2. **Storage**

+   - Chunks are stored in Delta Lake with:
+     - Date-based partitioning (processed_dt)
+     - Data versioning capabilities
+     - Efficient query performance
-   - Chunks are stored in ChromaDB with:
+   - Embeddings are stored in ChromaDB with:
      - Unique IDs
      - Text content
      - Pre-computed embeddings